matterandvoid-space/subscriptions/README.md

 # Differences/modifications from upstream re-frame

-Details below, but the two big differences are:
+Details below, but the three big differences are:

+1. The input signal function is only passed two arguments: your ratom and a single hashmap of arguments.
-1. The input signal function and the compute function are only passed your db and one hashmap as arguments - not the subscription vector.
+   The compute function is only passed your db and one hashmap as arguments Niether gets passed the vector which was passed to `subscribe`.
+2. `subscribe` calls must be invoked with the base data source and optionally one argument which must be a hashmap.
-2. The reagent Reaction that backs a subscription computatoin function is only cached in a reactive context, and the computation function itself is memoized with a bounded cache.
+3. The reagent Reaction that backs a subscription computation function is only cached in a reactive context, and the computation function itself is memoized with a bounded cache, making subscriptions safe to use in any context.

 ## Only one map for all queries